Two-Edged Sword

 Beware of how MUCH you say.

 Too many words.
 “With many words, wrongdoing is unavoidable” (Proverbs 10:19).
-It's been said that God gave us two ears and only one mouth, so listen twice as much as you speak.
+It's been said that God gave us two ears and only one mouth, so we would listen twice as much as we speak.

 Considered wise.
-“Even a fool, when he keeps silent, is considered wise.
+That's why God says, “Even a fool, when he keeps silent, is considered wise.
 When he closes his lips, he is regarded as sensible and a man of understanding” (Proverbs 17:28).

-Anything more.
-“But let your answer be, ‘Yes, yes’ or ‘No, no’—anything beyond these is of evil” (Matthew 5:37).
-Nod your head when people talk to you so the person knows you've heard and understand.
+Say no more.
+“But let your answer be, ‘Yes, yes’ or ‘No, no’anything beyond these is of evil” (Matthew 5:37).
+It's also wise to nod your head when anyone talks to you so the person, especially women who's speaking, knows you've heard and understand.
+Save yourself from having to listen longer by putting your phone down and turning off the TV (TV screens seem to have a magnetic force that draws your attention away from what's happening around you).

 Be content, and stop grumbling.